 Buying Let’s Eat, Grandma’s premium package comes with a second version of your resume.

 We were genuinely satisfied with the professionalism our LEG writer demonstrated throughout our interaction.
 They were personable and seemed to sincerely care about the process, which was not the case with iHire.com.
 We indicated at the start that we would prefer to communicate via email with the iHire’s resume writer rather than fill out an eight-page questionnaire, but it took a while to get in touch.
 However, with Let's Eat, Grandma, our writer was super flexible with this.

 LEG also came out on top with pricing.
-At $209, it was $186 less than the cost of iHire and provided a cover letter along with a resume.
+At $299, it cost less than iHire and provided a cover letter along with a resume.
 This makes LEG an excellent deal.